 • Earn $400 bonus when you open a Huntington Unlimited Business Checking account and make total deposits of at least $5,000 within 60 days of account opening.

-• The $400 bonus will be deposited into your account after all requirements are met and your account is open for 90 days.
+• The $400 bonus will be deposited into your account after all requirements are met.

 • Get Overdraft Protection Account with no annual fee, or Deposit-to-Deposit Overdraft Protection with no transfer fee.